ga-wdi-curriculum/js-objects-functions/readme.md

 * Fundamental component of Javascript.
 * A reusable block of Javascript code.
-* Simply put, a function is a block of code that takes an input, process that input and then produces an output.
+* Simply put, a function is a block of code that takes an input, processes that input and then produces an output.
 * Analogy: Quizno's Oven

 **Q. Think back to what we have covered so far, when have you used functions before?**